 Well, we came about it in a roundabout way.
 The RV lifestyle was not something we knew anything about, yet we discovered very quickly that RV life was exactly what we were looking for.

-Before we launched as a full time RV family of 6, Tony and I would both put on extra weight, stop working out, stop smiling as much, and just feel a lack of motivation to get out of the house each winter.
+Before we launched as a full time RV family of 6, Tony and I would both put on extra weight, stop working out, stop smiling as much, and just feel a lack of motivation to get out of the house each winter in Minnesota.

 Tony and I went through what seemed like a long process of decision-making before we came about purchasing what we believed was the best RV to live in full-time.